IvS-KULeuven/cgse/docs/dev_guide/uv.md

 !!! note "`pyenv`"

-    When using `pyenv` to manage your Python versions, make sure you also have the same Python version installed with `pyenv` and `uv`.
+    When you are using `pyenv` to manage your Python versions, make sure you also have the same Python version installed with `pyenv` and `uv`.
 Otherwise you will run into the following error.
 This is a known issue with `uv`.

     ```
     pyenv: version `3.9.20' is not installed (set by /Users/rik/github/cgse/libs/cgse-common/.python-version)